azuredevcollege/trainingdays/day5/challenges/challenge-3.md

 ### Run the script

-Open a shell, use Azure CLI to connect to the Azure AD Tenant where you want to create the applications (you can also use the Azure Cloud Shell):.
+Open a shell, use Azure CLI to connect to the Azure AD Tenant where you want to create the applications (you can also use the Azure Cloud Shell).
 If you have created a new Azure AD that is not linked to an Azure subscription, add the additional option _--allow-no-subscription_:

 ```shell
 az login --allow-no-subscription